Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 St. Paul, MN 55103

-You can also choose to file online.
+You can also file online.
 You’ll still need to pay the filing fee if you file online, which you can do with a credit card.
 Click here to file your Articles of Organization online.

-Once you’ve finished filing the Articles of Organization form for your company, the Secretary of State will contact you via mail or email once they process all of your formation documents.
+Once you’ve finished filing the Articles of Organization form for your company, the Secretary of State will contact you via mail or email once they process your formation documents.
 This can take around 10 days.

 Other LLC Activities